NOXious48/codestreet2026_submission/README.md

 If you only have a few minutes:

-1. **presentation.pdf** — Project overview, architecture, and key innovations.
+1. **presentation.pdf** (In google drive link) — Project overview, architecture, and key innovations.

 For a deeper technical understanding:

-2. **prd.pdf** — Concise Product Requirements Document.
+2. **PRD.md** — Concise Product Requirements Document.
-3. **sdd.pdf** — Concise Solution & System Design.
+3. **SDD.md** — Concise Solution & System Design.

-For complete technical details:

-4. **detailed_prd.pdf** — Full Product Requirements Document.
-5. **detailed_sdd.pdf** — Full Solution & System Design.

 For architecture review and technical defense:

-6. **judges_qa.pdf** — Answers to common architecture, security, scalability, operational, and implementation questions.
+4. **judges_qa.md** — Answers to common architecture, security, scalability, operational, and implementation questions.

----
+## NOTE: Same files are provided in the google drive provided.

 ## Online Presentation